AndyIbanez/andyibanez-com/content/posts/multithreading-options-on-apple-platforms.md

 NSOperationQueue and co. allow us to easily set tasks that depend on others, so you can easily start a concurrent task after another concurrent task has finished.
 It also allows you easily cancel other tasks.

-You submit operations to a `NSOperationQueue` in the form of blocks, so it even offers really high syntax.
+You submit operations to a `NSOperationQueue` in the form of blocks, so it even offers really high level syntax.

 I won't be talking much about these APIs here - despite the fact that I *love* `NSOperationQueue` -, because I have dedicated a whole article to it which you can find here: [Exploring the NSOperation APIs for Apple's Platforms](https://www.andyibanez.com/posts/exploring-the-nsoperation-apis/)